orendain/DemeoMods/README.md

 - Arly Owl's health is now 9 and movement is now 5
 - Arly Owl's panic shot now also Nets enemies so they can't move unless they use an ability to do so
 - A NEW Energy Potion loot card [DETAILS](https://github.com/TheGrayAlien/DemeoMods/blob/DemeoRevolutions/README.md#about-the-extra-energy-buff-given-by-the-energy-potion)
-- Some enemies will counter-attack when hit with melee damage
+- Elven Queen, keyholders on the first 2 floors, and elemental type enemies have 1 counter-attack damage when hit by melee
-- Each floor's keyholder start with 1 innate damage resist and 1 counter-attack damage if melee'd
+- Each floor's keyholder (including bosses) start with 1 innate damage resist
-- All bosses will start with more health, are immune to Net, and have 1 innate damage resist
+- All bosses will start with more health and are immune to Net
 - The Elven Queen has new self buffs and abilities to add more of a challenge
 - If playing Roots of Evil the players with javelins will be first in turn order on the LAST floor
 - A new Progressive ruleset included that allows characters to `LEVEL-UP` and new gain perks [DETAILS](https://github.com/TheGrayAlien/DemeoMods/blob/DemeoRevolutions/README.md#about-the-new-progressive-ruleset)